migtools/crane-runner/README.md

 container, Tekton ClusterTasks, and Tekton Pipelines.

 "How does it work?" you might ask.
-The ClusterTasks we provide work as a sort of API contract, provide us with the input we need to run -- like the kubeconfig, context, and namespace from the cluster you want to migrate workloads from in the case of "export" -- and we handle the rest.
+The ClusterTasks we provide work as a sort of contract, provide us with the input we need to run -- like the kubeconfig, context, and namespace from the cluster you want to migrate workloads from in the case of "export" -- and we handle the rest.